judyfong/list-trackers/country-swing/country-swing-class-1.md

 * chain basic exit from ... ?
 * chain basic unravel follower exit
 * basic lift after lean
-* yo-yo from inside turn, leader goes off of the line
+* yo-yo from inside turn, follower is stopped by leader momentarially then leader goes off of the line so follower can continue spinning

 class 3
 * zigzag, a four step where right foot steps diagonally forwrd once